QianM2020/Wine-Alcoohol-linear-Regression-Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the UCI Machine Learning Repository link available [here](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 Otherwise, feel free to use the code here as you would like!